AliyunContainerService/derrick/README.md

 ## Language Support

-Here is the list of frameworks passed the tests.
+Here is the list of supported languages and frameworks.
 If you want to support more languages and frameworks, please submit an issue.

 - Java
 - PHP
-- PYTHON
+- Python
 - Golang
-- NodeJs
+- NodeJS

 ## _License_